User Guide

 Ensure you have Java

-or above installed in your computer.
+11or above installed in your computer.
 Here is a link to check which version of Java is installed in your computer: Check Java version

 If Java is not installed, you may download the corresponding Java version with respect to your operating system here: Download Java 11